 According to that article, the reasons memory bloat "appears to occur" are as follows:

-- The previously cited explanation of "heap page fragmentation on the Ruby side" was not, in fact, a major contributor to increased memory usage.
+- The previously held belief that "heap page fragmentation on the Ruby side" was the primary cause of increased memory usage was not actually the main factor.

 - The true cause was that "glibc's memory allocator, malloc, retains memory that Ruby has freed instead of returning it to the OS, holding onto it for future use."
 In particular, free pages that are not at the end of the heap are not returned to the OS, so unused memory continues to accumulate internally.
 From the OS's perspective, this makes it look like "Ruby keeps consuming memory."